 At this point, you will likely want to add some more fields to collect the remaining information on the ACORD form.
 Go ahead and repeat the above steps to add fields such as Phone, Email, Producer, Insured, NAIC #, etc. Here are a few extra tips:

 As you add these additional fields, the number of columns in your table will grow.

 Once you are satisfied with your extraction results (i.e. all the cells are displaying the green, high-confidence flag), you might choose to download your data as a CSV file.
-To do that, expand the drop-down menu next to the name of the Collection, and choose “Download CSV”.
+To do that, expand the drop-down menu labeled "Download" in the top right hand corner, and select "All files records (CSV).

 Alternatively, you may want to programmatically access your extracted data.
 Impira provides a robust set of RESTful APIs for both reading and writing data.
 Now that your AutoML model has been trained, any new ACORD 25 forms that are sent to the Impira platform will be automatically categorized and extracted.

 Remember the one sample file we set aside in Step 2?
 Let’s imagine that you receive this file for intake at a future point in time.
 As part of your workflow, this file can be ingested into Impira through various means (e.g. Dropbox sync, S3 sync, etc.).
 For now, (to simulate this) drag and drop this remaining file onto the Collection.
 Going forward, new ACORD 25 forms sent to Impira will be appended to this Collection as a new row.
 The Impira AutoML will then automatically be applied to this new document, and the information made available to downstream systems.